Does a search engine work better if it can figure out whether or not a search query is a name?

 Filed: January 27, 2006

-Continue reading “Google on the Extraction and Visualization of Facts”
+Continue reading “Google on Data Visualization”

 Sometimes a list of search results isn’t always the best way to present information found in a search.